rhorexx/tech-portfolio/docs/about.md

 Once a month, I visit my family on Long Island where we go for bike rides and play board games.
 During the winter months, I love to unplug from technology and take a short trip to a cabin with my boyfriend to relax for the weekend.
 Every other year, I like to take a trip another country.
 I am passionate about personal finance and continuous learning.

+## Favorite Things
-Favorite things: Mac and cheese, tigers, finding nemo, collecting foreign coins/bills, minecraft, rnb music, fuzzy blankets, the color purple, ben and jerry's icecream, bob ross, and salt & vinegar chips.
+Mac and cheese, tigers, finding nemo, collecting foreign coins/bills, minecraft, rnb music, fuzzy blankets, the color purple, ben and jerry's icecream, bob ross, and salt & vinegar chips.

 ## Proud to Be a...